 First stop, Florence (Firenza): Our hotel was a 17th-century building renovated into a hotel, with original art still on the ceilings.
 I kid you not, we had baby angels on the ceiling in our room.
 Favorite thing: Breakfast was included.
 They even offered “American” coffee, which was strong enough to carry our suitcases for us.
-They also offered cappuccinos, which even non-coffee-drinker Brent accepted.
+They also offered cappuccinos.
+Even non-coffee-drinker Brent accepted one, both mornings.

 Asciano: We stayed in a 14th-century gristmill, owned by one of our guides and now operating as a B&B named Il Molinello, meaning “Little Mill.”
 The cottages aren’t new, but still appear much younger than even the “modern” 18th-century addition to the original mill… not to mention the remnants of an Etruscan irrigation pipe dating from the 7th century BC.

 I felt silly, fussing because I had trouble connecting to WiFi…..